Use Case 1 - Adding a new employee.

 ?salary

-should probably be greater than0
+should be greater than0

 - display error messages if a transaction failed